zwizwa/uc_tools/doc/seq_lua.md

 This defines an integrator in terms of two base language operators `add` and `rec1`.
 The `rec1` is the same as `rec` in the previous section, just a different naming convention.
-Note that we are using only Lua function abstraction and variable binding and nothing else.
+Note that we are using only Lua function abstraction, variable binding and dereference, and implicitly the Lua argument evaluation order and statement execution order, but nothing else.

 This encoding is called higher order abstract syntax (HOAS).
 The function `abs_integrator` does not have any meaning without the `lang`